Planning a Square-Foot Garden: Grow More Crops in Less Space

 The “pros” for SFG are primarily ease and simplicity.
 SFG is a great method for new gardeners, people who have little time, the elderly or disabled (SFG gardens can be built at a raised height to make them more accessible), and children.
 Many schools have embraced the SFG method because it’s easy to install and maintain without becoming an additional burden for the teacher.

-• Although many vegetables can be grown in SFG gardens, it struggles to accommodate larger plants (squash, melons, main-crop potatoes etc), perennials (globe artichokes, rhubarb), and fruit bushes/trees.
+• Although many vegetables can be grown in SFG gardens, they struggle to accommodate larger plants (squash, melons, main-crop potatoes, etc.), perennials (globe artichokes, rhubarb), and fruit bushes/trees.
 Once new gardeners experience the success of SFG gardens, they often want to expand the range of crops they grow beyond the standard SFG crops.

 • The specific soil mix and raised beds can be more expensive to set up than alternative methods, even though SFG is easier to maintain.